project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/server_installation.md

 **Note**: If you want to re-run any particular stage in the installation, execute `./sunbird_install.sh -s <stagename>`

-To know more about the script `sunbird_install.sh`, [refer](developer-docs/installation/medium_scale_deploy/#sunbird-install-script).
+To know more about the script [refer] to the page(developer-docs/installation/medium_scale_deploy/#sunbird-install-script)`sunbird_install.sh`

-7.For creating users and root organisation, [refer](http://www.sunbird.org/developer-docs/installation/install_sbbackend/)
+7.For creating users and root organisation, [refer](http://www.sunbird.org/developer-docs/installation/install_sbbackend/) to the page.

 8.Run `./sunbird_install.sh -s posttest` .
 The script validates the sunbird installation by checking all the services for their successful installation.
 Executing the script creates a file named  as 'postInstallationLogs.log' under logs directory